Individuals aged 16 or over are classified as Adults within the BARB service.

 Generic name for the electronic measurement system which monitors the channel that a TV set is tuned to and the individuals present in the room while the TV set is switched on.

 The length of time that a TV needs to be in a particular status (e.g. tuned to a particular channel) before this status is recorded by the meter.
 This is currently set to 15 seconds.

 A term encompassing the various ways in which a home can receive television.
-The three platforms currently reported are: digital terrestrial; digital satellite; digital cable.
+There are three platforms currently reported: digital terrestrial, digital satellite and digital cable.

 Viewing of broadcast material that has been recorded (see also timeshift audience).

 The daily process whereby the meters send back collected data to be processed into viewing figures.

 The number of people in the universe or target group.

 Preference to view